iXnh/a-bit-to-remember/content/post/material-ui-media-query.md

 ---

-what if I want use Material UI for Media Query, here we go!
+what if I want use Material UI for Media Query? here we go!

 material-ui provide `useMediaQuery` hook to use media query in react component. just like any other hook, we need to import it first.